woutervanveen/woutervanveen/content/posts/00_quarkus_validation/index.md

 - Context-validation

 ## The domain
 The movie theater in our town asked us to develop a small API to make reservations at the local cinema.
-The only request is that we register a person's name, it's seat an which movie they want to attend.
-In addition, the would like to know what kind of ticket people want to buy.
+The only request is that we register a person's name, their seat and which movie they want to attend.
+In addition, they would like to know what kind of ticket people want to buy.

 Digesting the small "requirement" above we only need the following information in our request